 Your holiday is a discovery of the area, showing you historic and artistic aspects plus all wonders and beauty of the lake area.

 Following the road around Lake Maggiore we enter Switzerland and pass through Locarno.
 Over the Magadine Plain and Monte Ceneri we arrive at Lugano.
 Here we stop for an hour or so for sightseeing and shopping.
-We proceed along the northern part of the lake, through Gandria and back into Italy with a beautiful view of Lake Como from above.
-Shortly we arrive in Tremezzo where one can visit the Villa Carlotta gardens or you can have lunch and explore.
+We proceed along the northern part of Lake Lugano, through Gandria and back into Italy with a beautiful view of Lake Como from above.
+Shortly we arrive at Tremezzo where one can visit the Villa Carlotta gardens ( optional ) or have lunch and explore.
 Later we travel south along the western branch of Lake Como as far as Como town where a stop is made for an hour or so to visit the Cathedral and the historic centre.
 Como is very important for silk manufacturing.
 From Como we take the motorway towards the southern end of Lake Maggiore, and travelling beside the lake we return to Stresa and Baveno.

-Almost at once we leave Lake Maggiore and after a short drive we drive at Omegna at the northern tip of Lake Orta.
-Optional boat ride of about 40 minutes to the village of Orta at the southern end of the Lake, stopping at the little island of San Giulio to visit the Church.
-Then over to the the Medieval village of Orta to explore this delightful place with its tiny streets.
+Almost at once we leave Lake Maggiore and after a short drive we arrive at Omegna which is at the northern tip of Lake Orta.
+Optional boat ride of about 40 minutes to the village of Orta at the southern end of the Lake, stopping at the little island Of Saint Julius to visit island and the Church.
+Then over to the the Medieval village of Orta to explore this delightful small town with its tiny streets.
 Above Orta there is a sacred hillside where there are many chapels dedicated to Saint Francis of Assisi.
 Orta is nicknamed “Venice without water!”.

-Through charming villages built in stone, past winding rivers, and waterfalls towards the village of Macugnaga, once famous for its gold mines.
-Macugnaga lies at the foot of the Mount Rosa range, the second highest in the alps ( 4634 metres ).
+Through charming villages built in stone, past winding rivers. and waterfalls towards the village of Macugnaga, once famous for its gold mines, Macugnaga lies at the foot of the Mount Rosa range, the second highest in the alps ( 4634 metres ).